 Noda, for his part, is trying to strike a contrast between the Democrats as committed to phasing out nuclear power and the LDP, which promoted atomic energy during its nearly six decades in power and remains vague about the future even now.

 The LDP says it will decide gradually on restarting reactors deemed safe by a new regulatory agency over the next three years and reach a conclusion on Japan's "best energy mix" in 10 years.

-In its campaign manifesto, the DPJ was expected to include a pledge to aim to cut Japan's reliance on nuclear power to zero by the 2030s, echoing a government strategy unveiled in September after months of public and expert debate.
+In its campaign manifesto Unveiled on Tuesday, the DPJ included a goal of cutting Japan's reliance on nuclear power to zero by the 2030s, echoing a government strategy unveiled in September after months of public and expert debate.

 CREDIBILITY GAP, BUSINESS AS USUAL?